 What I can remember from that August night at the opera is that it was exceptional.
 I can briefly tell you the story.
 In Ancient Egypt, a love story takes place between Radames, a young warrior and Aida, the captured daughter of the Ethiopian king.
 4 acts, battles, Triumphal March and a tragic end.
 But I don’t want to spoil it for you.

 Is Monday.
-I will leave pictures for the rest and more pieces of Verona.
+I will leave pictures for the rest.
+For me Verona is the city of opera.